Enter a short description of the course.

 Content Authentication and Tamper Detection in Digital Videos: Part 2 (Advanced)

-This module covers advanced topics related to digital video forensics, beginning with the study of various types of video forgeries and their creation, thorough analysis of specialized forgery detection techniques and various forensic artifacts utilized by these techniques.
-Important concepts related to the effects of environmental factors and recording conditions/parameters on the content authentication process are also discussed, along with a comprehensive study of the issues, challenges and future research avenues in the domain of digital video forensics.
+Module 4 description: This module covers advanced topics related to digital video forensics, beginning with the study of various types of video forgeries, followed by thorough analysis of specialized forgery detection techniques and various forensic artifacts utilized by these techniques.
+Coverage also includes a comprehensive study of the issues, challenges and future research avenues in the domain of digital video forensics.

 Module 4 covered topics: